-Vlad: Speaking more specific, we are currently doing International Business Law being part of Master of Comparative International law program.
+Vlad: Speaking more specific, we are currently doing International Business Law being part of Master of Comparative International law programme.

-Why have you chosen University of Helsinki among other universities?
+Why have you chosen the University of Helsinki among other universities?

-Have you been satisfied with University of Helsinki and what it has to offer?
+Have you been satisfied with the University of Helsinki and what it has to offer?

 However, I still think that international law students do not have that active cooperation with potential employees as other students.
 The University is advancing in this and we just need to be more patient.

-Vlad: At first, same as for Alexandra, studying in University of Helsinki was a shock for me.
-As I had no previous experience of studying abroad, it took me a while to get used to the system itself with all the WebOodi, Moodle, Flamma, Helka issues as well as credit system, course evaluation and the study process itself.
+Vlad: At first, same as for Alexandra, studying at the University of Helsinki was a shock for me.
+As I had no previous experience of studying abroad, it took me a while to get used to the system itself with all the WebOodi, Moodle, Flamma, Helka issues as well as the credit system, course evaluation and the study process itself.

 Do you live in Helsinki while studying here?

-Vlad: Frankly speaking, it might be very problematic to study in University of Helsinki while living far away.
-The program is very extensive and most of the courses require students’ attendance.
+Vlad: Frankly speaking, it might be very problematic to study at the University of Helsinki while living far away.
+The programme is very extensive and most of the courses require students’ attendance.
 Even though some of our course mates live in different towns than Helsinki (e.g. in other regions of Finland or Tallinn), if you want to enjoy the variety of educational options which our university can offer, I would highly recommend you to stick to Metropolitan area while doing your degree.

 Alex: At this moment, I live in Saint Petersburg as I am doing a three-month-internship at a Finnish law firm.
-But then I will be back and settled in Helsinki.
+But then I will be back and settle in Helsinki.

-Are you taking part to other activities designed for students, for example UniSport, Think Company, student organizations etc.?
+Are you taking part in other activities designed for students, for example, UniSport, Think Company, student organisations etc.?

 Alex: When I started studying at the university, my Facebook feed became filled with all kinds of student events.
 Now I dream of having a Time-Turner.
 UniSport has many classes to offer and I enjoy spending breaks between lectures by attending dance lessons (African dance was the best discovery last semester) and yoga classes.

 Vlad: Studying in University of Helsinki I am really enjoying my student time.
 You never feel alone: every week there are lots events for students.
 I like to join events of different student organizations, even of those ones to which I do not belong to.
-Different faculties and organizations have their own specials to offer: this fall I have so far attended Freshman’s quest by student organizations of Kumpula (one of the University’s campuses), Picnic by Tsemppi (organization struggling for international students’ rights) and a sitsit by CISSI (international social sciences students’ organization).
+Different faculties and organisations have their own specials to offer: this fall I have so far attended Freshman’s quest by student organisations of Kumpula (one of the University’s campuses), Picnic by Tsemppi (organisation struggling for international students’ rights) and a 'sitsit' by CISSI (international social sciences students’ organisation).

-Has studying at the Uni Helsinki opened new (work-related) opportunities to you?
+Have your studies at the University of Helsinki opened new (work-related) opportunities to you?
 If yes, please shortly explain what sort of opportunities.